Constitution & Cocktails

 Our annual fundraiser is back!

 This year, we’re thrilled to host Constitution & Cocktails once again at our 19th-century historic house in Rufus King Park.
-The evening will include cocktails, passed hors d'oeuvres, and live music, presentations from community members, an artist talk by Cheyney McKnight and plenty of time to mingle and enjoy our period rooms and latest exhibitions!
+The evening will include cocktails, passed hors d'oeuvres, and live music, presentations from community members, and plenty of time to mingle and enjoy our period rooms and latest exhibitions!

 Early Bird 2+ Ticket Special